bioconda/bioconda.github.io/_sources/recipes/demultiplex/README.rst.txt

    :replaces_section_title:
    :noindex:

-   Demultiplex any number of FASTA or a FASTQ files based on a list of barcodes
+   Demultiplex any number of FASTA or a FASTQ files based on a list of barcodes.

    :homepage: https://github.com/jfjlaros/demultiplex
    :documentation: https://demultiplex.readthedocs.io/en/latest/index.html